jax-ml/jax/docs/faq.rst

 - If you wish to call non-JAX code within a transformed JAX function, you might consider using :func:`jax.pure_callback`, an example of which is available at `Pure callback example`_.
+- If you wish to input or output array buffers at runtime (for example, load data from file, or log the contents of the array to disk), you might consider using :func:`jax.experimental.io_callback`, an example of which can be found at `IO callback example`_.

 For more information on runtime callbacks and examples of their use, see `External callbacks in JAX`_.